jprochazk/hebi/README.md

 ### Design and implementation details

 The language design is heavily inspired by Python.
-A general overview of the language's syntax is available in the [design](./design.md) file.
+A general overview of the language's syntax and semantics is available in the [design](./design.md) file.

+The VM borrows a lot of ideas from [V8](https://v8.dev/).
+Ideas shamelessly stolen include:
+- Bytecode encoded with variable-width operands using a prefix opcode.
+This means there is no limit to the number of variables or constants in a function, the maximum distance of a jump, etc. It also results in very compact bytecode.
-The VM borrows a lot of ideas from [V8](https://v8.dev/), namely the bytecode design which utilises an implicit accumulator to store temporary values, greatly reducing the number of frame sizes and register moves.
+- An implicit accumulator to store temporary values, greatly reducing the number of frame sizes and register moves.
+It also helps make the bytecode more compact, because every instruction operating on two or more registers now needs one less register operand.
+- Function calling convention which copies arguments into the new call frame, instead of referencing them directly.
+This opens up the implementation space for stackless coroutines.
+- Module variables on top of globals.
+This allows for a clear separation of concerns into different modules, as functions declared in different modules may not access the variables in each others' global scopes, unless they are explicitly imported.

+Currently, the VM uses reference counting as its garbage collection strategy, but the plan is to [implement a tracing garbage collector](https://github.com/jprochazk/mu/issues/6) at some point.
+Some possible approaches are described in [LuaJIT's wiki](http://web.archive.org/web/20220524034527/http://wiki.luajit.org/New-Garbage-Collector).

 ### License